chad-fisher/guides/source/r/index.md

   content: "This tutorial explores the Tidyverse, a collection of R packages that simplify data analysis.
 You will learn to enhance data workflows using streamlined functions for importing, cleaning, and summarizing data."
   link: "04_working_with_imported_data_tidyverse.html"

+- header: "{fab}`r-project;pst-color-primary` 06 Accelerating R Code with Fast Loops and Parallel Processing"
+  content: "This tutorial introduces parallel processing in R to handle large datasets efficiently.
+Learn to use different libraries to speed up computations by distributing tasks across multiple cores.
+Explore practical examples, comparisons, and guidelines for choosing between packages for different use cases."
+  link: "Fast_Loops_and_Parallel_Processing.html.html"

 ```